bruneaug/DShield-SIEM/README.md

 - ,cowrie*<br>
 - Save changes for these logs to be analyzed by the SIEM part of ELK.<br>

+## Setup webhoneypot.sh Parser

+This is a hourly script that extract the logs hourly and Filebeat send them to Logstash<br>
+The script is kept in: ~/scripts but can be put where you want.
+The cronjob runs every hour<br>

+## Dump the cowrie web logs every hours
+The weblogs are parsed by a cronjob every hour and saved in the honeypot administrator account directory (i.e. ~/webhoneypot) and sent by Filebeat to ELK.<br>
+**Note**: For the cronjob to work, _change the path_ from /home/**guy** to your own /home account.

+$ crontab -e (add the hour cronjob below to your account)<br>
+1 * * * * /home/**guy**/scripts/webhoneypot.sh  > /dev/null 2>1&<br>

 # Setup Filebeat on DShield Sensor

-After completing the installation, add the following ilebeat packages to the DShield Sensor to send the logs the Elasticsearch.<br>
+After adding the webhoneypot.sh script, add the Filebeat package to the DShield Sensor to send the logs the Elasticsearch.<br>

 If use the following to install the Filebeat package using [3] the following commands:<br>